AlgoLab/RNA-seq-Graph/index.markdown

 RNA-seq-Graph-Builder is currently distributed only on source form.
 It has been developed on Ubuntu Linux machines (v.
 10.04 and 10.10) and has been tested on both 32 and 64 bit.
+The program requires the C++ library SEQAN available at <http://www.seqan.de> or it is possible to install the develop package seqan-dev by typing:

+    $ sudo apt-get install seqan-dev

 ### Download ###